aplerdal/AdvancedEdit6/README.md

 - [ ] Quick track testing using savestates
 - [x] Techical documentation ([Mksc RE](https://github.com/aplerdal/MkscRE))
 ## Building
-I don't update these instructions often atm.
-If you want to build these may not always work.
+I don't update these instructions often, so these instructions are likely incomplete.

 Clone or download this repositiory into a local directory including submodules using
 ```